fermarsan/aixt/doc/Setup file.md

 The **_Aixt_** project uses a setup file for each supported microcontroller.
 This file configures the especific configuration parameters of the board or device such as: clock frecuency, default hardware modules, header files etc., as well as other transpiler parameters such as variable type correspondence.

-The setup file uses the `TOML` format due to its simplicity.
-The following sample code shows and extract of the `setup.toml`:
+The setup file uses the `.toml` format due to its simplicity.
+The following sample code shows and extract of the `Explorer16-PIC24.toml`:

 ```toml
 .